How to ensure safe Halloween fun for those with Autism

 Autism Vision also wants people to be aware that some people with a sensory processing disorder may not wear a costume because of the feel of it.

 For those who want to ensure a safe, fun environment, Autism Vision is hosting a sensory-friendly Trunk or Treat event for all ages Saturday, Oct.
-22 from 10 a.m. to 2 p.m. at 1901 North Union.
+22 from 10 a.m. to 2 p.m. at 1901 North Union in Colorado Springs.
 Registration is required for this event.
 Register at srstarkey1@juno.com or RSVP on Autism Vision’s Facebook page.